Depp v. Heard

 John C. Depp, II v.
 Amber Laura Heard was a trial held in Fairfax County, Virginia, from April 11 to June 1, 2022, that ruled on allegations of defamation between formerly married American actors Johnny Depp and Amber Heard.
 Depp, as plaintiff, filed a complaint of defamation against defendant Heard claiming $50 million in damages; Heard filed counterclaims against Depp claiming $100 million in damages.

-After first meeting in 2009, Depp and Heard married in February 2015.
-In May 2016, at an early stage in their divorce proceedings, Heard claimed that Depp had abused her physically, which he denied.
-In a separate libel trial in England, in which Depp sued News Group Newspapers Ltd over an article published in The Sun, the presiding judge ruled against Depp, stating that "the great majority of alleged assaults of Ms Heard by Mr Depp have been proved to the civil standard."
-Several legal experts suggested that Depp had a smaller chance of winning in the US trial compared to the UK trial.
+Depp and Heard first met in 2009 and got married in February 2015.
+Heard filed for divorce in May 2016, claiming that Depp had abused her physically, which he denied.
+The couple's divorce was finalized in January 2017.
+In the High Court of Justice in London, Depp sued News Group Newspapers Ltd for libel over an article published in The Sun that claimed he had assaulted Heard.
+In November 2020, the presiding judge ruled against Depp, stating, "[T]he great majority of alleged assaults of Ms. Heard by Mr. Depp have been proved to the civil standard."
+Several legal experts suggested that Depp had a smaller chance of winning in the American trial compared to the British trial.
+His victory in Virginia was attributed by some to the fact that he got a jury trial, which may be why he and his legal team sought to have the trial in Virginia to begin with.

 In the Virginia trial, Depp's claims related to a December 2018 op-ed by Heard, published in The Washington Post.
-Depp claimed Heard caused new damage to his reputation and career by stating that she had spoken up against "sexual violence" and that "two years ago, [she] became a public figure representing domestic abuse."
+Depp claimed Heard caused new damage to his reputation and career by stating that she had spoken up against "sexual violence" and "faced our culture's wrath"; that "two years ago, [she] became a public figure representing domestic abuse" and "felt the full force of our culture's wrath for women who speak out"; and that she "had the rare vantage point of seeing, in real time, how institutions protect men accused of abuse".
 Heard's counterclaims included allegations that Adam Waldman, Depp's former lawyer, had defamed her in statements published in the Daily Mail in 2020.
-Throughout the trial, Depp's legal team sought to disprove Heard's abuse allegations and to demonstrate that she had been the instigator, rather than the victim, of intimate partner violence.
+Throughout the trial, Depp's legal team sought to disprove Heard's domestic abuse allegations and to demonstrate that she had been the instigator, rather than the victim, of intimate partner violence.
 Heard's lawyers defended the op-ed, claiming it to be factual and protected by the First Amendment.